Table of Contents

 How to Write a Check for Cash

-Write “Cash” without the quotations marks in the payee field so that anyone can cash it.
+Write “Cash” without the quotations marks in the payee field so that anyone can deposit the document.

-However, you must cross out bearer and insert the payee information is you want your check to be of type noncash.
+However, you must cross out bearer and insert the payee information is you want your check to be of type non-cash.

 BTW: Some of the most searched checks on our site are: